houssoli/vault-kubernetes-demo/2-configure-vault.md

 ## Next Steps

-We now have a service account setup with the appropriate permissions and a Vault server configured to authenticate Service Account JWT tokens for the "vault-auth" Service Account in the "default" namespace.
+We now have a service account setup with the appropriate permissions and a Vault server configured to authenticate Service Account JWT tokens for the `k8s-app1` Service Account in the `vault-demo` namespace.
 Next we will [deploy a basic application](./3-deploy-basic.md).